supertuzki/learngit/readme.txt

-Gis is distributed a version control system.
+Gis is a distributed a version control system.
-Git is free software.
+Git is free software distrbuted under the GPL.